Ferro offloading assets after rebuffing A. Schulman's buyout offer

-Chemical maker Ferro Corp (FOE.N) said it is offloading assets that cannot generate sufficient returns, a day after it rejected A. Schulman Inc's (SHLM.O) $563 million buyout offer.
+March 5 Chemical maker Ferro Corp said it is offloading assets that cannot generate sufficient returns, a day after it rejected A. Schulman Inc's $563 million buyout offer.

 The company will redeploy, divest or curtail assets, Ferro said in its fourth-quarter earnings statement.